The Influence of HR on Workplace Motivation

 Keep on informing, influencing and inspiring…

 Showing your employees they’re valued is a great way to keep them striving for success, and it begins with recognising and rewarding their achievements.
 With an M&S gift card, you can empower your team to spend it well, and give yourself a well-deserved rest from waving those pom-poms.
-To find out more, submit an enquiry or give us a ring on 0330 058 0734.

 For more information on the changes in employee expectations (and subsequently HR departments) over the years, check out our infographic on HR’s evolution – from policing staff to motivating employees.